Boots Day: Coaching career

 In 2010, he was the hitting coach of the Calgary Vipers of the Golden Baseball League and in 2011 he held the same position with the Normal CornBelters of the Frontier League.

-In 2012, Day returned to the Otters as a hitting coach, later becoming the bench coach and remaining with the club through the 2021 season.
+In 2012, Day returned to the Otters as a hitting coach, and he won the Frontier League’s Darren Bush Coach of the Year Award for excellence in player development.
+Day later becoming the Otters bench coach in 2015, and remained with the club through the 2021 season.

 Day retired from coaching on September 13, 2021, age 74, after a winning game with the Evansville Otters against the Lake Erie Crushers with a final score of 3–1.
 Day was lead off batter for the game.
+At retirement, he had been in professional baseball for 55 years.